DFE-Digital/npq-registration/docs/swagger.md

 We currently have a simple controller that renders out a custom layout to pull in a JS pack containing `swagger-ui-dist`.
 This will boot Swagger UI using the version of the yaml file in the path, so `/api/docs/v3` will render `/api/docs/v3/swagger.yaml`.

-We have to use `swagger-ui-dist` instead of `swagger-ui` as the latter doesn't transpile properly with our outdated version of webpacker/webpack.
+We have to use `swagger-ui-dist` instead of `swagger-ui` as the latter didn't transpile properly with the outdated version of webpacker/webpack we used to have.

 We plan on replacing Swagger UI with a more accessible/custom documentation solution in the future.